-ALL RENTAL TEXTBOOKS MUST BE RETURNED TO TEXT-BOOK RENTAL ON OR BEFORE 6:00 P.M.
-ON THE FIRST BUSINESS DAY FOLLOWING THE LAST DAY OF FINAL EXAMINATIONS.
-HOURS OF OPERATION EACH DAY DURING FINAL EXAMS: 7:00 a.m.
-TO 6:00 p.m.
+ALL RENTAL TEXTBOOKS MUST BE RETURNED TO TEXT-BOOK RENTAL ON OR BEFORE 6:00 PM ON THE FIRST BUSINESS DAY FOLLOWING THE LAST DAY OF FINAL EXAMINATIONS.
+HOURS OF OPERATION EACH DAY DURING FINAL EXAMS: 7:00 AM - 6:00 PM.